Skip to contents

 ...

 Additional arguments to be passed to the fitting function.
 See the Details section for more information.
+See 5.
+Auxiliary Arguments and 6.
+Other Arguments in the Details below for more information.

 Value